FedSEA-LLaMA: A Secure, Efficient and Adaptive Federated Splitting Framework for Large Language Models: Model

-The inference time of LLMs are critically important for both enterprises and end-users.
-Low-latency inference minimizes user wait times, allowing for efficient and fast handling of complex tasks.
-Distributed architectures partition tensor operations, traditionally executed within GPUs and directly interacting with high-bandwidth memory (HBM), into separate computational units across multiple physical devices.
-Consequently, intermediate data must be transferred over networks, posing substantial latency challenges for the inference of LLMs.
-To enhance the efficiency and usability of distributed LLMs, our proposed FL-LLaMA framework incorporates attention mask compression and collaborative KV cache mechanisms to minimize redundant data transmission.
+The inference time of LLMs is crucial for the efficient and timely execution of complex tasks.
+To enhance the efficiency and usability of distributed LLMs, our proposed FedSEA-LLaMA framework incorporates attention-mask compression and collaborative KV cache mechanisms to minimize redundant data transmission.